bunsn/boiler-bookmarklet/README.md

 # Boiler Bookmarklet

-Download financial transaction as CSV with a bookmarklet.
+Download financial transactions as CSV with a bookmarklet.

-This implements [Boiler](https://github.com/bunsn/boiler) to scrape and download financial data from online banking websites.
-It currently only supports HSBC and NatWest (I believe), but it should be relatively easy to add support for your bank by writing a [statement definition](https://github.com/bunsn/boiler#statement-definitions).
+This implements [Boiler](https://github.com/bunsn/boiler) to format and download financial data from online banking websites.
+It currently supports Cater Allen, HSBC, and  NatWest (I believe), but it should be relatively easy to add support for your bank by writing a [statement definition](https://github.com/bunsn/boiler#statement-definitions).

 It has been designed to run as a bookmarklet, so to run it, add the following to your bookmarks: